michaelnlay/MERN-MongoDB-Express-React-Node/06-Mongoose/Assignment/jokes-api-mongoose/readMe.md

-## Utitlize postMan to create, update, read and delete contents (jokes)
+## Utitlize PostMan to create, update, read and delete contents (jokes)

 ![img](./postMan_all.JPG)